Forvideos061/awesome-3d-ai-seo-geo/README.md

 ## glTF

-Modern 3D transmission format designed for efficient delivery and rendering.
+A modern 3D transmission format designed for efficient delivery and rendering.

-Useful formats include:
+Common formats:

 * `.gltf`
 * `.glb`

 ## WebGL

-Browser API for hardware-accelerated 3D graphics.
+A browser API for hardware-accelerated graphics.

 ## WebGPU

-Modern graphics and compute API for the web.
+A modern graphics and compute API for the web.

 ---

 # Recommended 3D Web Architecture

-A good architecture separates information from rendering.
+A strong 3D website separates information from rendering.

 ```text
 3D Website